 You may want to invest in an ACT preparation class before you take the exam because the usual ACT score is 32.
 Boston College does not require freshman students to live on-campus.
 A virtual tour may be a good way to explore Boston College.

 University of Arizona is a wonderful choice for students pursuing a Philosophy degree.
 Students who graduate from the Philosophy program make an average of $38,925 in their early career salary, and $75,384 in their mid-career salary.
 The setting in an important urban center is great for students seeking ample opportunities for networking, adventure, and exploration.

 Trying to avoid as much student debt as possible? this school and its $19,724 yearly net price may be a great match for you.
 This institution works with its students to insure they take on as little student debt as possible.
 In fact, the average student leaves the university with only $26,692 in student loans.
 Check out some school videos to learn more about what being on campus is like.

 It's hard to beat University of Southern California if you wish to pursue Philosophy as a major.
 Graduates from the Philosophy program at University of Southern California earn 23.9% more than the typical graduate in this field.
 Los Angeles, California is an excellent surrounding for college students who get pleasure from the active city life.

 University of Southern California is well-known for its support of military personnel and is the 8 best in the country for veterans.
-Interested in communication & media studies?
-You may want to put University of Southern California's high ranking degree program on your shortlist.
+USC Los Angeles has an outstanding student-to-faculty ratio of 9:1, so students have lots of chances to work with their professors.
 See all of University of Southern California's rankings to learn more about the college.

 New York University is a good choice for individuals interested in a Philosophy major.
 Graduates of the Philosophy program earn an average of $46,587 in the first five years of working, and $85,987 after their first five years of working.
 New York University is among the largest schools in New York.